Editor’s Note: This post was updated on September 14, 2018, for accuracy and comprehensiveness. It was originally published on June 14, 2017.

 For this person, who is a 5’4” female, 135 pounds is just above her ideal weight, but within what is considered normal (BMI 22.5).
 However, it’s clear to see that this person does not have enough Skeletal Muscle Mass and has excessive body fat.
 If you do the math, this person has a body fat percentage of 35.0%.
 This surpasses all upper limits of percent body fat ranges, which are usually around 28%.

 The elderly are at particular risk for not having sufficiently developed Lean Body Mass due to their tendency to lose muscle as a result of reduced physical activity.
-Besides impacting their ability to care for themselves as they age, it also puts them at greater risk of falls and injuries.
+This affects their ability to complete daily tasks and increases their risk for falls and injuries.

 By the same token, segmental bioimpedance analysis provides a more accurate data on extracellular volume taken from each segment among end-stage renal patients treated by hemodialysis.

 When done properly, Segmental Lean Analysis is one of the most powerful outputs in body composition results.
-Think of it as a magnifying glass to uncover problem areas and identify imbalances accurately.
+Think of it as a magnifying glass to see if each corresponding segment is in proportion.
+The analysis makes it easy to uncover problem areas and identify imbalances accurately.

 Kyjean Tomboc is a nurse turned freelance healthcare copywriter and UX researcher.
 After experimenting with going paleo and vegetarian, she realized that it all boils down to eating real food.